brajeshwar/brajeshwar.github.io/_posts/2011/2011-05-07-is-phishing-gone-maybe-theyve-just-gone-vishing.md

----
-layout: post
-title: Is Phishing Gone?
+# Is Phishing Gone?
 Maybe they've just gone Vishing
----

 <a href="http://www.anywho.com/reverse-lookup">Reverse phone lookup</a> services have been around for years.
 While people have been historically skeptical about what is in reality a database no more invasive of privacy than a traditional telephone directory, these fears might take a new form in the art of vishing.